andburn/dds-reader/README.md

 ```
 Overloaded versions of `LoadImage` exist to load from a `byte` array as well as from a `Stream`.

+## Supported Formats
+Supports DXTn formats only (DXT1, DXT2, DXT3, DXT4, DXT5).

+There are no plans to add support for any other formats at this time, but pull requests are always welcome.

 ----
 ### Original Readme